thephpleague/csv/docs/9.0/reader/statement.md

 $records = $stmt->process($reader);
 ```

-Just like the `Reader:getRecords`, the `Statement::process` method takes an optional `$header` argument to allow mapping CSV fields name to user defined header record.
+Just like the `Reader:getRecords`, the `Statement::process` method takes an optional `$header` argument to allow mapping CSV field names to a user defined header record.

 ```php
 use League\Csv\Reader;